Ruthenium tetroxide: Preparation

-Due to its challenging reactivity, RuO4 it is always generated in situ and used in catalytic quantities, at least in organic reactions.
-Typically a solution of ruthenium trichloride is oxidized by sodium metaperiodate.
+Due to its challenging reactivity, RuO4 is always generated in situ and used in catalytic quantities, at least in organic reactions.

 Structure

 RuO4 forms two crystal structures, one with cubic symmetry and another with monoclinic symmetry, isotypic to OsO4.
 The molecule adopts a tetrahedral geometry, with the Ru–O distances ranging from 169 to 170 pm.

 Uses

 Isolation of ruthenium from ores

 The main commercial value of RuO4 is as an intermediate in the production of ruthenium compounds and metal from ores.
 Like other platinum group metals (PGMs), ruthenium occurs at low concentrations and often mixed with other PGMs.
 Together with OsO4, it is separated from other PGMs by distillation of a chlorine-oxidized extract.
 Ruthenium is separated from OsO4 by reducing RuO4 with hydrochloric acid, a process that exploits the highly positive reduction potential for the [RuO4]0/- couple.